Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   #  Right-click on start-mullvad-browser.
   #  Click on Run as a Program.
   ```
-This key is due to expire on 2027-07-15.
-Are you sure that you want to sign this key with your
-key "xxx <xxx@xxx.xx>" (xxx)
 - Enable essential services:
   ```bash
   sudo systemctl enable gdm.service bluetooth ufw auditd systemd-timesyncd tlp tlp-rdw fprintd fstrim.timer dnscrypt-proxy sshguard rkhunter chkrootkit logwatch.timer pipewire wireplumber pipewire-pulse xdg-desktop-portal-gnome systemd-oomd